kylereddoch/kylereddoch.github.io/_now/now-nov-2022.md

 **[DoMarks](https://domarks.app)** - I am still using and absolutely enjoy using DoMarks.
 Being able to have a to-do list for bookmarks is a great way to keep track of things that I want to do, etc.

 I think that sum's it up for this update of What I'm Up To Right Now.
 Until next time, cheers 🍻.

-{% include now.html %}

-P.S.
-You can find the entire history of these updates [here](https://www.kylereddoch.me/tags/#now).